spacebarchat/docs/docs/faq.md

     Yes, this is true.
 However, this is purely for testing and development purposes.
-    Fosscord is first and foremost a *backend* server implementation, and we simply use Discord.com's client to achieve our goals.
+    Fosscord is first and foremost a *backend* server implementation, and we simply use Discord.com's client to verify our work as correct.
 Efforts are being made to move away from this with our own client, but as you may have guessed, building a Discord-compatible client is difficult.

     You can read more about the test client [here](Test%20Client/index.md)

 ??? info "Is this illegal?"

-    The person writing this does not believe it to be illegal, no.
+    The Fosscord maintainers do not believe it to be, no. See: [Oracle v.
+Google](https://en.wikipedia.org/wiki/Google_LLC_v._Oracle_America,_Inc.).
     The only aspect of Fosscord that is not entirely written by us is the test client which we simply proxy from Discord.com, and we take measures to show that the client is purely for development and research purposes.

 ??? info "Why are you doing this, anyway?"

-    Personally, it's because it's fun.
-But if you ask 'Officially':

     1. We love free, open source software.
     2. There are many existing bots, applications, users, features, and ideas surrounding Discord.com.